“If you want to make God laugh, tell Him your plans.” – Woody Allen

 - To return to the UK (and to enter some EU countries such as Ireland, Norway, Finland & Malta), the requirement for a veterinary examination & Tapeworm Treatment has not changed.
 This has cost us anywhere between £0 and £25 per dog, depending on the vet.

 If you are planning to travel with your pet on or around the date of Brexit, it will pay to be prepared for any of these outcomes, each of which is possible.

 With four dogs, the tests will prove expensive and if just one dog fails, we won’t be able to travel anyway.
 If the UK leaves with a deal, the tests may be unnecessary, so we would prefer to avoid them.
 We are also not prepared to risk our fur babies being impounded or put into quarantine if we get things wrong,

-Once we bring the dogs back to the UK, they may not be able to travel back to the EU without a titer test, but we can have the test carried out if necessary in Italy.
+Once we bring the dogs back to the UK, they will still be able to travel back to the EU because they have had their titer tests.
 During the 3 month wait, the dogs will still be able to travel freely within the EU, so long as we don’t return to the UK.

 This information is for guidance only.
 Please see my Disclaimer.
 The situation is changing constantly, so please check for the most up-to-date information on the Government websites via the links below before you travel.

 Check out my blog looking at the more general impact of Brexit on travel to the EU.

 Are you following us?
 Click ‘follow’ or enter your email address and you will automatically receive all of my new posts.